sagemath/trac_to_gh/Issue 6857.md

 # Issue 6857: [with patch, needs review] in automorphism_group, orbits=True does not translate vertices back

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6857

 Original creator: rlm